ut-issl/s2e-documents/Specifications/Component/Propulsion/Spec_SimpleThruster.md

 1. Thrust
     1. overview
         - Thrust magnitude is a scalar value of thrust.
-        - Thrust contains the magnitude error and direction error according to the setting in ini file.
+        - Thrust contains the magnitude error and direction error according to the setting in the ini file.
         - Thrust magnitude calculation considers the duty of thruster.
 If the thruster valve is closed, the thrust magnitude is 0.
     2. input and output
         - input